emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 </details>

-We can see by looking at the summaries that Night has a really low step count(~21) compared to the oter times of day.
-This makes sense as most people are asleep during the "Night" time-frame.
-Moreover, let go ahead and calculate only for the average stps and calories as thats how we will tell more or less how activity levels based on time of day.
+Looking at the summaries, it's clear that step counts are lower at night, ~21 steps om average—which makes sense since most peopole are asleep during that time.
+To get a better idea of activity levels throughout the day, I decided to focus on calculating the average steps and calories burned by time of day.

 <details>
 <summary>Show R Code</summary>